About the program

 What students say

-"When I first entered college philosophy was not on my list of classes to take.
+"When I first entered college, philosophy was not on my list of classes to take.
 However, sophomore year that all turned around.
-My first philosophy course was social ethics and from there I fell in love with the disciple.
+My first philosophy course was Social Ethics and from there I fell in love with the discipline.
 Growing up, I questioned everything around me, always wanting to know "why" or "how" things are the way they are and questioning whether everything I knew was for certain.
 Philosophy has helped me explore those same questions I had as a child and that I still have today.
-Philosophy has nurtured my understanding of life and above all has taught me to not only question everything but to support all of my claims.
-For those reasons I cannot be happier with what I have gained from Philosophy."
+Philosophy has nurtured my understanding of life and above all has taught me to not only question everything, but to support all of my claims.
+For those reasons, I cannot be happier with what I have gained from Philosophy."